To enhance local affordability. To foster inclusive communities.

 Engaging employers in local housing strategies

-Working with a consultant to develop a local housing strategy
+Coordinating with a Continuum of Care (CoC) as part of a local housing strategy

 How useful was this page?